This function finds communities in a (un)weighted undirected network based on the Leiden algorithm of Traag, van Eck & Waltman.

 - n_iterations

-the number of iterations to iterate the Leiden algorithm.
-Each iteration may improve the partition further.
+The number of iterations for the Leiden algorithm.
+Each iteration may further improve the partition.

 - vertex_weights

-the vertex weights used in the Leiden algorithm.
-If this is not provided, it will be automatically determined on the basis of the objective_function.
-Please see the details of this function how to interpret the vertex weights.
+The vertex weights used in the Leiden algorithm.
+If not provided, they will be automatically determined based on the objective_function.
+Please see the details of this function to understand how to interpret the vertex weights.

 - bipartite